Maverick0351a/Oscillink/README.md

 - Contact: travisjohnson@oscillink.com
 - General support: contact@oscillink.com · Security: security@oscillink.com
 - Branding: Oscillink is a brand of Odin Protocol Inc. (trademark filing for Oscillink planned).

+## Production stability and deprecation policy

+- API stability: API v1 endpoints are stable.
+We will not introduce breaking changes to v1 without a deprecation cycle.
+- Deprecation window: For any backward-incompatible changes, we commit to a minimum 6-month deprecation window with clear CHANGELOG/Release notes and deprecation warnings.
+- Semantic versioning: Minor/patch releases are backward-compatible for the SDK; breaking changes only in major versions.

+## Status and uptime (cloud beta)

+- Uptime SLO: During beta, we target 99.5% monthly uptime for the hosted API.
+- Status page: Coming soon.
+Until then, we will post incidents and maintenance windows via GitHub Releases/Discussions and respond via contact@.

 ## Troubleshooting (Cloud)